Clearing the Fallout from a Borderline Break-up

 you should, because there's a forgotten imprint or template from

 childhood, that gives this guy or gal special powers over you.
 In

-simple terms, your early life experiences conditioned you for these
+simple terms, your early life experiences conditioned you to accommodate

-kinds of relational dynamics, and they feel normal or natural--because
+and normalize these kinds of relational dynamics, and they feel

 of it this way; the chicken pox virus is a precursor for